 St Mary, St Peter and St Paul

-This is an extraordinarily large church, dating from about 1300.
-An unusual feature is a detached stone tower, possibly built about 50 years before this.
-The impressive, and possibly unique, spire was added within the following 100 years and is made entirely of wood.
+A Cornerstone Grant to help fund urgent repairs to its 150 foot spire which had been damaged by water penetration.
+An extraordinarily large church which dates from about 1300, a special feature is a detached tower, built about 1270 as a garrison or watch tower to guard the river against possible incursions from Wales.
+The spire was added in the 14th century and is made entirely of wood.
 Looking up inside, it resembles a giant spider’s web of timber.
 The tower contains six bells, the heaviest ring of six in Gloucestershire.
-The church has a fine collection of Victorian stained glass windows by well-known firms including Clayton and Bell, Kemps and Tower, and an interesting Norman font with an Elizabethan base.
+There is a fine collection of Victorian stained glass windows by well-known firms including Clayton and Bell, Kemps and Tower.